 Get the kids on board.

 When Erin Wallace's children were 7 and 9, she started teaching them to pack their own lunches each morning, so she had time to prepare for work.
 "I made sure there were some easy-to-grab basics like baby carrots, chips and fruit, but otherwise left them to pack what they wanted," says Wallace, brand director at thredUP.
 "Instead of micromanaging their efforts, I let them know there were occasional surprise inspections, and that I needed their lunches to be reasonably healthy and well-balanced.
 If they passed inspections, they were eligible for 'nutrition-free Friday,' when I promised to look the other way, and they packed themselves whatever they wanted."
-Wallace said she was surprised how motivated her kids were by this task and found their Friday lunches were funnier then they were unhealthy: dry cereal to Nutella sandwiches and stale Halloween candy.
+Wallace said she was surprised how motivated her kids were by this task and found their Friday lunches were funnier than they were unhealthy: dry cereal to Nutella sandwiches and stale Halloween candy.

 Workout a window

-"Once a week on Fridays, my husband takes my daughter to school, and I do a quick at-home work out in the time that it normally takes me to drop her off at school," says Connie Wong, president and founder of Moderne Press public relations.
+"Once a week on Fridays, my husband takes my daughter to school, and I do a quick at-home workout in the time that it normally takes me to drop her off at school," says Connie Wong, president and founder of Moderne Press public relations.
 "This lets me get a cardio workout—albeit short—in at least once a week."

 Make the most of every moment.

 Stylist and editor Cat Dash is used to being on the go.
 So, when she's tied down nursing her newborn daughter Coco each morning, she makes the most of her downtime by listening to an audiobook.
 "So I feel like I'm doing something productive," says Dash.
-Having an electric kettle on hand also makes it easier for her to heat up a quick cup of tea, which always feels like an indulgence in those early baby stages.
+Having an electric kettle on hand also makes it easier for her to heat a quick cup of tea, which always feels like an indulgence in those early baby stages.

 Set an alarm for me time.